browsertherapy/browsertherapy-v2/src/lib/posts/2023-01-21-browser-therapy-e23.md

 ---
-title: Ep 23 -
+title: Ep 23 - Adding right-click and Power Card menu interfaces
 date: '2023-01-21'
 updated: '2023-01-14'
-excerpt: In this session we'll try to add the ability to roll extra dice and add extra dice rolls.
+excerpt: In this session we'll try re-rolling a resolved die with a right-click and add Power Card menus to the player decks.
 categories:
 - live-stream
 ---